ParkvilleData/MetaGenePipe/paper.md

 ## Assembly sub-workflow

-For assembling contigs we chose MegaHIT, which performs de-novo assembly of large and complex metagenomic samples in a time and cost-efficient manner [@10.1093/bioinformatics/btv033].
+For assembling contigs we chose MegaHIT [@li_liu_luo_sadakane_lam_2015], which performs de-novo assembly of large and complex metagenomic samples in a time and cost-efficient manner [@10.1093/bioinformatics/btv033].

-BLAST is used to query the contigs created during assembly against the NCBI NT/NR database to determine the species of the assembled contigs.
+BLAST [@Camacho2009-hf; @Altschul1990-xn; @Altschul1997-oe] is used to query the contigs created during assembly against a user-specified blast database (e.g., mito, nt, nr), downloaded from the NCBI ftp server ([https://ftp.ncbi.nlm.nih.gov/blast/db/]).
 The BLAST output is parsed to be easily searchable and also lists queries returning no hits.
 This informs researchers to further investigate potentially novel sequences.
 Additionally, the BLAST results can be used to filter contigs that belong to a taxon of interest that was not matched during the Swiss-Prot alignment stage.
 This can be useful for genomic binning or investigation of regions of interest.

 ## Map reads sub-workflow